Can Dündar: Publishing career

 Dündar has contributed to various print publications, including Hürriyet (1983–1985), Nokta, Haftaya Bakış, Söz and Tempo.
-From October 1996 to June 1998 he moderated his own TV-Show 40 Dakika (Turkish) where he discussed current themes in Turkey.
-It got aired weekly on Show TV with Erbil Tuşalp and Celal Kazdağlı as the editors-in-chief.
+From October 1996 to June 1998 he moderated his own television show 40 Dakika (Turkish), where he discussed current themes in Turkey.
+It was aired weekly on Show TV with Erbil Tuşalp and Celal Kazdağlı as the editors-in-chief.
 He wrote for Sabah from January 1999 to April 2000 and Milliyet from January 2000.
 On television, he has been involved in Yanki (1979–83) and 32.
 Gün (1989–95) among others, including Neden?
 (2009).

 His work often "traces Turkey’s evolution into a modern nation and provides historical and political detail regarding crucial events, debates, and conflicts."
 This includes profiles of historical and political figures such as Mustafa Kemal Atatürk, İsmet İnönü, Nâzım Hikmet and Vehbi Koç.
 His screenplay for the 2008 film Mustafa depicted the founder of the Republic of Turkey as a regular man with fears, passions and human expectations, rather than a life-size hero.

 Conflict with the government and 2015 arrest

-A longstanding columnist for Milliyet, Dündar was laid off in August 2013 for "writing too sharply" about the Gezi protests and the developments in Egypt, as the paper's owner Erdoğan Demirören put it.
-Dündar recalled: "It was said to me, ‘We do not wish to see stories that will displease the prime minister in this paper.
-Everything displeases them, and after they are displeased, they go after us’."
+A longstanding columnist for Milliyet, Dündar was laid off in August 2013 for "writing too sharply" about the Gezi Park protests and the developments in Egypt, as the paper's owner Erdoğan Demirören put it.
+Dündar recalled: "It was said to me, 'We do not wish to see stories that will displease the prime minister in this paper.
+Everything displeases them, and after they are displeased, they go after us'."

 Subsequently, he turned to the center-left Cumhuriyet, and on 8 February 2015 became the newspaper's new editor-in-chief.
 In November, Cumhuriyet was awarded the 2015 Reporters Without Borders Prize for its "independent and courageous journalism."

 Shortly thereafter, Dündar and Cumhuriyets Ankara bureau chief Erdem Gül were arrested on charges of being members of a terror organization, espionage and revealing confidential documents, facing sentences of up to life imprisonment under the Anti-Terror Law of Turkey.
-The investigations had been launched in May, after the newspaper published photos depicting weapons transferred to Syria in trucks of the National Intelligence Organization, subject of the MİT trucks scandal.
+The investigations had been launched in May, after the newspaper published photos depicting weapons transferred to Syria in trucks of the National Intelligence Organization, which became known as the 2014 MİT trucks scandal.
 In June 2015, Turkish President Erdoğan had publicly targeted Dündar, stating: "The individual who reported this as an exclusive story will pay a heavy price for this."
-In prison, Dündar was denied colored pencils to draw with but made his own paint by pressing fruit in his cell, refusing the ban on color and smuggling his paintings out of prison because he "wanted to prove that color can exist even in the darkest of places."
+In prison, Dündar was denied colored pencils to draw with but made his own paint by pressing fruit given to him in his cell, refusing the ban on color and smuggling his paintings out of prison because he "wanted to prove that color can exist even in the darkest of places."

 After 92 days in prison, Dündar and Gül were released on 26 February 2016 after the Constitutional Court of Turkey decided that their detention was an "undue deprivation of liberty".